borjkhani/SCC_PCB/README.md

 </p>

 ## Introduction

-You can find the code for running the simulations [here](https://github.com/borjkhani/SCC_PCB/tree/main/Model/Control/FT1.ipynb)
-Then you may run the analysis [here](https://github.com/borjkhani/SCC_PCB/tree/main/Analysis). for example the analysis related to the control condition is [here](https://github.com/borjkhani/SCC_PCB/blob/main/Analysis/Control%20Analysis/Run_All.m)

-the necessity information about the tools that have been used in this work can be found [here](https://alleninstitute.github.io/bmtk/). user guide about and source files of the brain modeling tool kit can be found [here](https://github.com/AllenInstitute/bmtk). visualisation process of the model is demonstrated [here](https://www.ks.uiuc.edu/Research/vnd/)

-Cortical Column Model
 This repository contains the source code and documentation for building, simulating, and analyzing a single cortical column model.
 The model leverages cutting-edge tools in computational neuroscience to provide insights into cortical dynamics and neural network functionality.
 The primary tools used in this project include:

 Brain Modeling Toolkit (BMTK): A Python-based software package for building and simulating large-scale neural network models.
 BMTK provides an interface for utilizing NEURON and NEST simulators, enabling researchers to create models ranging from detailed multi-compartment neuron networks to abstract population-level simulations.
 For more information, visit the [BMTK documentation](https://alleninstitute.github.io/bmtk/) and the [BMTK GitHub repository](https://github.com/AllenInstitute/bmtk).